prasu93/about-me/README.md

 1. To know about [me](https://github.com/prasu93/)
 2. To provide best resources or materials and efficient tutorials to the people, who are planning to make their way to the **Web-Development**
 ## Tools Recommended:
-The preferred languages you can use for publishing a repo with Github pages, which are familiar for their simplicity in syntax
+The preferred languages that you can use for developing github pages are:
 - Markdown Language
 - Hyper Text Markup Language, popularly known as HTML